documentcloud/help_center/_help/document_modification.md

 3. Select **“Save Redactions”** and then **“Okay”**.
 4. You will be forwarded back to the **“Your Documents”** page.
 Once your document is finished processing, the text you selected has been blacked out.

-NOTE: **Redactions are permanent, and cannot be undone.** When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the **"text"** tab.
-No trace of it will be left in the document file.
+<p style="background:#c2e5db;padding:0.9em;border-radius:4px;"><b>NOTE: Redactions are permanent, and cannot be undone.</b> When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the <b>"text"</b> tab.
+No trace of it will be left in the document file.</p>

 ## Page Tools